web3-authn/tatchi/passkey-sdk/docs/service-iframe-architecture-discussion.md

   - Client logic supports loading the service host via a module asset URL with `srcdoc` by default, or via a wallet origin URL when configured — no `ts-ignore` needed.

 - Programmatic wallet page helper (no copying files):
-  - Added `packages/passkey/src/core/ServiceIframe/html.ts` with `getWalletServiceHtml(sdkBasePath = '/sdk')` which returns minimal HTML referencing the `service-host` bundle.
+  - Added `packages/passkey/src/core/WalletIframe/html.ts` with `getWalletServiceHtml(sdkBasePath = '/sdk')` which returns minimal HTML referencing the `wallet-iframe-host` bundle.
   - Lets integrators serve a `/service` route directly from code (e.g., Express) without moving assets.

 - Documentation for integrators updated: